neurophon/neurophon/README.md

 of the neocortex.
 On the one hand, the simpler the rules, the more repetitions of such rules are needed in order to get interesting -human like- behaviours from our models -such as perception invariance.
-The mammalian brain -with its possible connections going far beyond the number of atoms in the known universe- leaves us categorical clues in favor of such a position.
+The mammalian brain -with its possible combinatorial states going beyond the number of atoms in the known universe- leaves us categorical clues in favor of such a position.
 On the other hand, the more repetitions of those simple rules, the more computational resources we need in order to implement our models.